On complete classes of valuated matroids: Rado representation of matroids

 Any matroid that has no independent sets other than the empty set is said to be an \emph{empty matroid}.
 We next introduce some basic matroidal notions, and present their properties in the context of Rado representations.
-Note that definitions of \emph{matroid sum} and \emph{matroid union} are specializations of the operation \emph{direct sum} and \emph{valuated matroid union} to trivially valuated matroids, see Definition~\ref{def:valuatedSumUnion}.
-We state them here for clarity.
+Recall the notions of matroid union and direct sum motivating Definition~\ref{def:valuatedSumUnion}.
+We restate them here for clarity, along with some additional related notions for decomposing matroids.